Do you hate cold calling?

 If you’re just picking up the phone and cradling it between your head and neck, you’re doing it wrong.
-Not only are you going to end your day in pain, but you’re not being as productive or effective as you can be.
+Not only are you going to end your day in pain, but you’re not being as productive as you can be.

 According to data from Peak Sales Recruiting, it’s possible to boost your cold calling effectiveness by 50 percent just by using a headset.
 There are plenty of other reasons to invest in a headset as well.